bevyengine/bevy/release-content/release-notes/headless-widgets.md

 `bevy_picking` framework, or the fact that they are really only useful for creating buttons and not other kinds of widgets like sliders.

-As an art form, games thrive on novelty: the typical game doesn't have boring, standardize controls reminiscent of a productivity app, but instead will have beautiful, artistic widgets that are in harmony with the game's overall visual theme.
+As an art form, games thrive on novelty: the typical game doesn't have boring, standardized controls reminiscent of a productivity app, but instead will have beautiful, artistic widgets that are in harmony with the game's overall visual theme.
 But writing new and unique widgets requires skill and subtlety, particularly if we want first-class accessibility support.
 It's not a burden we